Badenhoop/asionet/README.md

 };
 ```

-Now we could replace the template parameter from std::string into PlayerState to tell DatagramSender to send PlayerState objects:
+Now we could replace the template parameter from std::string with PlayerState to tell DatagramSender to send PlayerState objects:

 ```cpp
 asionet::DatagramSender<PlayerState> sender{context};